fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 layout: post
 title:  Composable Cloud Components with AWS CDK
 description: |
   Compose AWS CDK Components from small reusable elements using a purely functional method as a solution to scarp a boilerplate code.
+tags:
+  - coding
+  - aws
+  - aws cdk
+  - infrastructures as a code
+  - pure functional
+  - typescript
+  - cloud
+  - boilerplate
 ---

 # Composable Cloud Components with AWS CDK